Task Tokens: A Flexible Approach to Adapting Behavior Foundation Models: Results

 \subsection{OOD Generalization}

 The premise of using MaskedMimic is that it has been pre-trained on vast amounts of data and scenarios, which in turn should result in more robust behavior to new and unseen tasks.
-To test this, we compare on out-of-distribution (OOD) perturbations, not seen during training.
+To test this, we compare on out-of-distribution (OOD) perturbations, not seen during training both in the original BFM and in Task Tokens.
 We consider changes in both gravity and ground friction.

-Indeed, the results, \cref{figure:ood}, show that by utilizing a BFM, Task Tokens demonstrates improved robustness to new and unseen scenarios.
-First, it performs better on the baseline task (no perturbations).
-Then, this increased performance is also maintained as the perturbation increases.
-Notably, Task Tokens exhibits an order of magnitude higher rate of success in very low friction scenarios (e.g., $\times 0.4$) and very large gravity ($\times 1.5$).
+Indeed, the results, \cref{figure:ood}, show that by utilizing a BFM, Task Tokens demonstrate highly improved robustness to the new and unseen scenarios.
+First, it performs almost as well as fully fine-tuning MaskedMimic on the baseline task (no perturbations), outperforming all other baselines.
+Then, it performs significantly better compared to the baselines as the perturbation increases.
+Notably, Task Tokens exhibit a\textit{significantly higher success rate} in very low friction scenarios (e.g., $\times 0.4$) and very large gravity (e.g. $\times 1.5$).

+As can be seen in the gravity perturbations, fine-tuning the model seems to harm its built-in robustness, leading to worse performance at higher gravity when compared to our minimal intervention approach.